Hiding in Plain Sight: Familial Hypercholesterolemia (FH)

 • Underestimates risk

-• In fact, if you just focused on ApoB, you’d be doing great
+Focus on LDL-C, nonHDL-C, and ApoB.
+That's all you really need.
+In fact, if you just focused on ApoB, you'd be doing great.

-• In general, can be used in place on ApoB to account for discordance or inaccuracies with LDL-C (residual risk)
+• In general, can be used in place of ApoB to account for discordance or inaccuracies with LDL-C (residual risk)

 • In our experience, LDL-P is not as well standardized as ApoB.
 We have observed not too infrequent cases of discordance between ApoB and LDL-P.